Last reviewed 26 May 2020

 Dedicated or disposable equipment (such as mop heads, cloths) must be used for environmental decontamination.
 Any reusable equipment (such as mop handles, buckets) must be decontaminated after use with a chlorine-based disinfectant, as per current guidance.
 Communal cleaning trollies should not enter the room.

-Day to day cleansing and disinfection of the practice environment will be increased in frequency, especially in areas such as treatment rooms, waiting rooms and toilets.
+Day to day cleansing and disinfection of the practice environment will be increased in frequency, especially in areas such as treatment rooms, waiting rooms (where in use) and toilets.
 Where re-useable equipment is used it should be decontaminated according to the manufacturer’s instructions.

 Hand hygiene is essential to reduce the transmission of infection in health and other care settings remains the critical element of standard infection control precautions (SICPs) for both health care professionals and the public.
 All staff, patients and visitors should decontaminate their hands with alcohol-based hand rub (ABHR) when entering and leaving practices.